Shearman & Sterling > Tokyo, Japan > Firm Profile

 Other key lawyers:

-- Advising Maeda Corporation., a Japan-based construction company, on its adoption of holding company structure through a share transfer.
+- Advised Maeda Corporation, a Japan-based construction company, on its adoption of a holding company structure through a share transfer by three companies.

 Other key lawyers: